 Mentoring has historically been seen as a pretty one-sided affair, where the mentor volunteers their time at a cost (their time), and the mentee profits with advice, insight etc. In recent times, however, this notion has shifted.

-The benefits of being a mentor has become almost equally valued and sought after — for a number of reasons.
+The benefits of being a mentor have become almost equally valued and sought after — for a number of reasons.

 One of the reasons is that in today’s rapidly evolving workplace, mentees can actually mentor the mentors.